Some time ago, I offered up the idea of the money-free weekend:

 A lot of families have old video game consoles in the closet – an ancient PlayStation or Super Nintendo, long forgotten about, with a controller and a few games.
 Dig out that old console and hook it up to a television, then relive some of the memories of the games you used to play for hours.
 I did this not too long ago and found myself replaying a good chunk of Final Fantasy IX.

-97. Do some amateur stargazing.
+99. Do some amateur stargazing.

-98. Go on a hike or a long walk.
+100. Go on a hike or a long walk.

-99. Take a stab at writing poetry (or other forms of creative writing).
+101. Take a stab at writing poetry (or other forms of creative writing).

 Then, just read through the stuff you’ve written down, choose the words that seem beautiful to you, and assemble them until the whole work means something.
 This can be a deeply enlightening and personal experience, actually, and one that really stirs the creative juices.

-100. Go on a bike ride.
+102. Go on a bike ride.